 The GAPS diet.
 I’ve mentioned it a few times before, but haven’t gone into any great detail about what it is, why we’re doing it, or anything else.
-A LOT of bloggers are now doing it, hoping to do it, or have previously done it, including Donielle at Naturally Knocked Up, Stephanie at Keeper of the Home, Kelly at Kelly the Kitchen Kop, and Ann Marie at Cheeseslave.
+A LOT of bloggers are now doing it, hoping to do it, or have previously done it, including Donielle at Naturally Knocked Up, Stephanie at Keeper of the Home, and Kelly at Kelly the Kitchen Kop.
 You can visit all their blogs for their perspectives on the diet, and some good GAPS-friendly recipes.

 The GAPS diet stands for “Gut and Psychology Syndrome,” and is so named because there is a gut-brain connection.
 That is, if the gut (intestines) is not working right, it can cause all kinds of symptoms in the brain and other parts of the body.
 The GAPS diet was created by Dr. Natasha Campbell-McBride, who used it to heal her son from autism.
 While this is controversial, the diet has done miracles for MANY kids on the spectrum.
 It is supposed to cure or help ADD, ADHD, autism, allergies, and many other conditions children suffer from (and adults!).
 The diet is based on one created in the mid-1900s called “SCD,” or “Specific Carbohydrate Diet.”
 The only difference is that GAPS removes casein from the diet too, while SCD doesn’t.